 The population has a median age of 38.1 years.
 Females slightly outnumber males, at 50.8 percent, of the population.
 22.8 percent were below 18 years and 15.2 percent were aged 65 and above.

-Legal immigrants in the United States total to about 37,000,000 persons and there is an approximately 1,000,000 immigrants entering the country each year.
-In total, the United States hosts about 43.3 million foreign-born people.
+Legal immigrants in the United States total to about 46,627,102 and there are approximately 1,000,000 immigrants entering the country each year.
 Of these, 20.7 million are naturalized U.S. citizens and 22.6 million are non-citizens.
-Of the non-citizens, those with lawful permanent residence are about 13.1 million; 1.7 million hold temporary visas; and 11.1 million are unauthorized migrants.
+Of the non-citizens, those with lawful permanent residence are about 13.1 million; 1.7 million hold temporary visas; and 11.5 million are unauthorized migrants.

 How Many People Are In The US?

 United States of America has a population of about 326,806,279, accounting for about 4.34% of the total world’s population.
 The population in the USA is third largest in the world after China and India.

 California is the most populated state in the US with a total population of 39,512,223.
 The state also happens to be one of the fastest growing in the country.
 California is the third largest state by land area.

 What is the Most Densely Populated State in the US?

 New Jersey is the most densely populated state with 1,210 people per square mile.